Travel Agent License: Do You Need One in 2023?

 Yeah.
-We have more info and regulations for you.
+We have more info on regulations for you.
 Boring, confusing, and frustrating... but very important.
-Find out more on travel insurance licensing for travel agencies.
+Find out more on travel insurance licensing for agencies.

 Most travel agencies have a travel waiver for their clients.
-See what other agencies are including in their travel waivers and download a free sample travel waivers and an Oversea Travel Tips & Checklist.
+See what other agencies are including in their travel waivers and download a free travel waiver sample and an Oversea Travel Tips & Checklist.

-Save Some Money on a Travel Agent License with a Host Agency
+Save Money a Travel Agent License with a Host Agency

-Since my site focuses on host agencies, it's important to mention another host agency benefit—saving you money on your travel agency license.
+Since the site focuses on host agencies, it's important to mention another host agency benefit—saving the expense of a travel agency license.
 In some states, you can use your host's Seller of Travel number instead of purchasing your own!

-For instance, in Florida, independent contractors that are exempt don't have to pay the full $300 annual registration fee for a Florida Seller of Travel number.
-Agents with a host can go under their host's Florida Seller of Travel number and pay only $50/yr - a savings of $250. 😊 And now hosted agents that meet the criteria for exemption can be under their host agency's California Seller of Travel number — a savings of $100/year.
+For instance, in Florida, independent contractors that are exempt don't have to pay the full $300 annual registration fee.
+Agents with a host can go under their host's Florida Seller of Travel number and pay only $50/yr - a savings of $250. 😊 And now hosted agents that meet CA's criteria for exemption can sell under their host agency's California Seller of Travel number — a savings of $100/year.

 Check with your host agency or the state's seller of travel office for details.
+On our main page, you can filter hosts according to which seller of travel they provide.
 If you're interested in finding a host agency, visit our host agency list and reviews.

 It's hard to find info on a travel agent license.
 Try googling 'Iowa Seller of Travel'.
 Trust me, it's not easy to find the right page!
 I wrote this article to save agents time and money.
 If it helped you out, please drop us a line in the comments or share the article—doing so makes it easier for others to find this page.